JUSTICE … ENVIRONMENT … SPORTS … TRAVEL

 We got married.
 We bought a camper van, grabbed our cat, and drove to the four corners of the Continental United States.
 San Diego.
 Key West.
 Maine.
 Seattle.

-Forty-five years on, we’ve never stopped traveling.
+Forty-seven years on, we’ve never stopped traveling.
 With a new camper van and new cats, we continue to find backroads across North America and the world.

 We’ve driven across the United States dozens of times.
 All 50 states.
 Most of Canada.
 Driven to the Arctic Ocean.
 Driven throughout Europe.
 One summer, we bicycle camped through Europe, carrying just two sets of clothing each.